The Pairing/Matching Table

 This feature lets you manually schedule matches and decide who is going to face who on a given match day or round.
 You can prioritize a match according to your participants own schedules, or decide if two opponents should meet 4 times.

 Setting up a Pairing/Matching Table is very simple, and is done differently depending on whether it's a Duel or FFA stage.

 - Each line represents a day/round, where you can add matches at will

 - Each match follows a 1v2 syntax, each number represents the participant’s seed in the group/division

 - Just put a space between each match

 - In the specific case of Swiss Rounds, you can setup byes for your participants, by replacing the opponent's seed with "bye".
 For example "1vbye".

-Beware though, as it is an advanced technique that won't verify for the presence or absence of some matches or participants, so better be sure and double check everything you do there.
-You will of course always be able to come back and edit it again, but if you've started your stage, all matches will be reseted upon modification!
+Beware though, as it is an advanced technique that will not verify for the presence or absence of some matches or participants, so better be sure and double check everything you do there.
+You will of course always be able to come back and edit it again, but all matches will be reset upon modification!